Ebles Manzer: Count of Poitou

 Upon the death of his father (who was poisoned), Ebles assumed his father's mantle and acquired the role of Count of Poitou.
 But Ebles could not hold on to the title for long.
 Aymar, a descendant of one of Ranulf II's predecessors, challenged Ebles' right to rule, as Ebles was merely a bastard son.
 In 892, Aymar, who was supported by Eudes of France, overthrew Ebles, and Ebles fled to the safety of his father's allies, Count Gerald of Aurillac and William the Pious, count of Auvergne and Duke of Aquitaine.
 William the Pious had taken Ebles under his care and assured the boy's education after the death of Ebles' father.

-Poitiers

 In 902, Ebles, with the assistance of William the Pious, a distant relative, conquered Poitiers while Aymar was away, and reestablished himself in his former position.
 Charles III, who knew Ebles as a childhood companion, then formally invested Ebles with the title, Count of Poitou.
 Ebles would hold this title until his death.

 The comital title was the only one to which he ever had legitimate investiture.
 Ebles allotted the abbey of Saint-Maixent to Savary, Viscount of Thouars, who had been his constant supporter.
 He restructured Poitou by creating new viscounties in Aulnay and Melle and dissolved the title and position of Viscount of Poitou upon the death of its holder, Maingaud, in 925.

 In 904, he conquered the Limousin.